The Manual Compliance Approach: What It Actually Involves

 - Very small organizations: If you hire <10 people/year in non-regulated jurisdictions, compliance burden is minimal

-- No AI use: If you don't use any AI tools, no compliance obligations (though this eliminates efficiency gains)
+- No AI use: If you don't use any AI tools, no compliance obligations (though this eliminates efficiency gains from AI)

-- Single-jurisdiction with simple rules: If you only hire in one state with straightforward disclosure-only requirements
+- Single-jurisdiction with simple rules: If you only hire in one state with straightforward disclosure-only requirements, like basic postings in non-audit states

-However, once you cross into multiple jurisdictions or use multiple AI tools, complexity multiplies and manual compliance becomes unsustainable.
+However, once you cross into multiple jurisdictions or use multiple AI tools, complexity multiplies exponentially.
+For instance, differing requirements between NYC's audits and California's impact assessments make spreadsheets unreliable.

 When EmployArmor Pays for Itself Immediately

-- Limited internal resources: No dedicated compliance staff
+- Limited internal resources: No dedicated compliance staff; HR wears multiple hats

 Hidden Costs of Getting It Wrong